-26. Rule 74(3) exhaustively enumerates the types of orders against which a charged person may appeal to the Pre-Trial Chamber.
-This Rule does not envisage an appeal against an order denying requests for translation of documents into the language of the charged person or his counsel.
-Accordingly, the Appeal is inadmissible and should be dismissed.

-27. The exhaustive nature of Rule 74(3) is shown by the following:
+- 26. Rule 74(3) exhaustively enumerates the types of orders against which a Charged Person may appeal to the Pre-Trial Chamber.
+This Rule does not envisage an appeal against an order denying requests for translation of documents into the language of the Charged Person or his counsel.
+Accordingly, the Appeal is inadmissible and should be dismissed. - 27.
+The exhaustive nature of Rule 74(3) is shown by the following: - i.

-- i.
 A plain reading of Section D of the Rules indicates that the principal jurisdiction of the Pre-Trial Chamber is to adjudicate disputes between the Co-Prosecutors and the Co-Investigating Judges.
 The Agreement and the ECCC Law envisaged this as the sole function of the Pre-Trial Chamber.
 Rule 73 provides the "Additional Jurisdiction" of the Pre-Trial Chamber and clearly limits it to the situations contained therein. - ii.
-The title of Rule 74 Grounds of Appeal is self-explanatory.
+The title of Rule 74, Grounds of Appeal, is self-explanatory.
 It indicates that only the orders enumerated in that Rule can be appealed to the Pre-Trial Chamber.
 While it permits the Co-Prosecutors to appeal all orders of the Co-Investigating Judges, it limits the appellate rights of a charged person to the orders identified in Rule 74(3). - iii.
 The Rules do not grant a residuary jurisdiction to the Pre-Trial Chamber in that they do not provide it an omnibus power (like that of a national supreme court) to hear appeals against any decision of the Co-Investigating Judges preferred by any party. - 28.
-Article 267 of the Cambodian Criminal Procedure Code, in similar terms, provides restrictive rights to appeal the decisions of the investigating magistrates.
+Similarly, Article 267 of the Cambodian Criminal Procedure Code provides restrictive rights to appeal the decisions of the investigating magistrates.
 It does not envisage an appeal against an order denying translation of documents into the language of the defendant or his counsel. - 29.
-In sum, issues relating to translations, although falling within the decision-making powers of the Co-Investigating Judges, are not appealable.
-Translation is a matter of judicial administration, to the extent that it is managed by the registries of other international tribunals.
-Consequently, an appeal against the Translation Decision is beyond the scope of Rule 74(3) and should, therefore, be dismissed as inadmissible.
+The Appellant also claims that the denial of translations of documents amounted to a refusal to undertake an investigative action by the Co-Investigating Judges and is, therefore, appealable under Rule 74(3)(b).